CQCL/hugr/specification/hugr.md

-An **executable HUGR** or **executable module** is a loadable HUGR where the root Module node has a `FuncDefn` child with function name “main”, that is the designated entry point.
+An **executable HUGR** or **executable module** is a loadable HUGR where the root Module node has a `FuncDefn` child with function name "main", that is the designated entry point.
 Modules that act as libraries need not be executable.

 #### Dataflow